ms-van3t-devs/ms-van3t/README.md

 CLion can be easily installed with the [JetBrains Toolbox App](https://www.jetbrains.com/toolbox-app/).

-You can find all the instructions for setting up CLion with ns-3 (and the same applies to ms-van3t, as it is based on ns-3) [here](https://carlosrismadoctutorial.readthedocs.io/en/latest/IDE.html#clion).
+You can find all the instructions for setting up CLion with ns-3 (and the same applies to ms-van3t, as it is based on ns-3) on our [documentation](https://ms-van3ts-documentation.readthedocs.io/en/master/IDE.html#clion).

 # Supported ETSI C-ITS messages